swiss6th/attacca-dmx/README.md

 ## Steps for Ossia DMX

 1. Copy `wait.conf` to `/etc/systemd/system/dhcpcd.d`.
 It forces `dhcpcd` to wait up to 60 seconds for a DHCP lease, as `olad` will be useless if the Pi has no IP address.
-This is similar to the **Wait for network at boot** feature in `raspi-config`.
+This is basically the **Wait for network at boot** feature enabled in `raspi-config`, but with a specific timeout.
 Alternatively, you could set a static IP address for the Pi.

 1. Copy `ola-gpio.service` to `/etc/systemd/system`.